 Looking for spring math activities that are fun?
-These Seasons School Spring Learning ideas give you a wide range of resources that combine practical, real-life math skills with fun, hands-on games that build math skills through play.
+Try these ideas that give you a wide range of resources which combine practical, real-life math skills with fun, hands-on games that build math skills through play.

 Spring math activities that are fun!